cometbft/cometbft/docs/references/architecture/adr-119-dog-mempool-gossip.md

 as the impact of the network configuration and load on the protocol itself.
 Issue [\#4320] covers the experiments performed on DOG.

-We have also tested scenarios where we send the same load to 100 of the 200 nodes.
+We have also tested scenarios where we send each transaction to 100 of the 200 nodes.
+Typically we only send each transaction to one node.
 DOG was able to reduce the number of duplicates in the system, even under a high load, even when the target redundancy is `1`.

-After extensive testing, we did not find compelling evidence and differences in a variety of runs to varrant the tuning of the default values chosen.
+After extensive testing, we did not find compelling evidence and differences in a variety of runs to warrant the tuning of the default values chosen.
 We have left the target redundancy and redundancy adjustment interval as something operators can adjust so that users can experiment in their testnets.
 But none of our experiments found a degradation in performance and correctness for these value.